lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 > What we wanted to do with the system as a whole was to make 100% of the time everything is right everywhere.
 You can solve that pretty easily in code.
 You can have scripts that generate swift or java files to keep code in sync.
 (You can do) diffing, testing and all those things.

 > So we were like, what if we just render the sketch file?
-We just created a React wraper and render it (to sketch file).
+We just created a React wrapper and render it (to sketch file).

 > That's the stuff you can play with in React Sketcha.app...
 You can write code to generate static sketch files, you can feed it with data, you can use react-primitive, real components etc.

 ---

 ## Full vision
 Now here's the fun part.
-Although React Sketch.app solves a pratical issue very well, Jon only considers it as the step number one.
+Although React Sketch.app solves a practical issue very well, Jon only considers it as the step number one.
 When he started talking about his full vision, I could see the sparkles in his eyes.

 ### Render everywhere